PerMalmberg/du-yfs/README.md

 * Adjustment read zero distance when off from path sometimes.
 Not always active?!?
 * 45 downward angle causes drops when brakes are enabled.
 * Use PID for precision movement.
+* Why doesn't it accelerate when moving up/down just 100m?